-If you are having people over for a meal, hosting a party, or any other entertaining – then consider asking people to help with some of the food.
+If you’re having people over for a meal, hosting a party, or any other entertaining – then consider asking people to help out with some of the food.

 At this time of year especially, everyone is more than happy to get involved – so you can lessen your workload by getting people to bring something like a pudding, drinks, a starter, nibbles etc…